 Soviet artist Nadya Rusheva

 Soviet artist Nadya Rusheva had only 17 years to live, but left a huge artistic heritage – about 12,000 drawings.
-Their exact number is impossible to calculate – a significant proportion was sent in the letters, hundreds of illustrations the artist gave to friends and acquaintances, a considerable number of works for various reasons did not come back from the first exhibitions.
-Many of her paintings are kept in the museum of Leo Tolstoy in Moscow, museum-branch named after Nadya Rusheva in the city of Kyzyl, in the Pushkin House of St. Petersburg Academy of Sciences, the National Culture Fund, the Municipal Museum in Sarov and the Pushkin Museum in Moscow.
+In fact, their exact number is impossible to calculate, because of many reasons.
+For example, a significant proportion – sent in the letters.
+Besides, she gave hundreds of illustrations to friends and acquaintances.
+Unfortunately, a considerable number of works for various reasons did not come back from the first exhibitions.
+Many of her paintings are in the museum of Leo Tolstoy in Moscow, and in the museum-branch named after Nadya Rusheva in the city of Kyzyl.
+Also, in the Pushkin House of St. Petersburg Academy of Sciences, the National Culture Fund, the Municipal Museum in Sarov, and the Pushkin Museum in Moscow.

 It is difficult to predict which way her talent would develop in the future.
 It seems that she would not limit herself with the line drawing and graphics in general.
-Indeed, in recent works such as illustrations for the novel by Mikhail Bulgakov “The Master and Margarita” is visible attempt to move from a touch-up in a linear diagram to the painting.
+Indeed, in recent works such as illustrations for the novel by Mikhail Bulgakov “The Master and Margarita” she demonstrates an attempt to move from a touch-up in a linear diagram to the painting.
 Nadya with her emotion would surely come to the painting.
 Another essential point, I think, would be an appeal to the large nature and especially to the landscape.

-Creativity by Nadia Rusheva puts before researchers many questions.
+Meanwhile, creativity by Rusheva puts before researchers many questions.
 How to treat her art?
 As the activity of a talented child and adolescent, or as the beginning of the path of a superior artist?
 In the work of Rusheva there are periods of children’s drawing and adult painting.
 Thus, her work of 1968-1969 is already so perfect that they can be approached as a phenomenon of art.

-Images scanned from Soviet era magazines
+Images scanned from Soviet era magazines,